rackerlabs/support-how-to/content/rpc-openstack/apache-hadoop-on-rackspace-private-cloud.md

 -   Virtual disks will add IO overhead.
 -   Virtual machines can be allocated on the same server, breaking Hadoop's redundancy expectations.
--   Hadoop assumes a static infrastructure &ndash; machines can reboot or go away but generally recover.
+-   Hadoop assumes a static infrastructure - machines can reboot or go away but generally recover.
 The correct approach to deal with a bad virtual machine in cloud is to provision a new one.